 Physiologic insulin resistance is sometimes called adaptive glucose sparing.
 When you are on a HIGH carbohydrate diet your muscles are the biggest users of glucose for energy.
 If you switch to a ketogenic lifestyle your muscles start to prefer fat for fuel.
 So the muscles start to actively resist insulin bringing sugar into the cells for energy.
 It is as if they are saying: ‘We do not need your sugar anymore, please take it elsewhere’.
 This then causes a slightly elevated, but generally stable, amount of glucose circulating in the blood.

-But where is that glucose even coming from when you consume no sugars but only healthy vegetable carbs in your diet?
+Where is that glucose even coming from when you consume no sugars but only healthy vegetable carbs in your diet?
 The answer to that is this: your liver does this through a process called gluconeogenesis.
 The liver is perfectly capable of creating glucose from other non-carbohydrate sources such as lactate, glycerol and the glucogenic amino acids from proteins.
 It is a very natural and protective process.

-It also means, because of the body’s ability for gluconeogenesis, your body simply adapts: if you are fully keto adapted your liver will produce large amounts of ketones that can replace glucose as fuel for your brain, fatty acids then supply energy for muscles.
+It also means, because of the body’s ability for gluconeogenesis, your body simply adapts.
+If you are fully keto adapted your liver will produce large amounts of ketones that can replace glucose as fuel for your brain, fatty acids then supply energy for muscles.
 And last but not least, glucose production from non-carbohydrate sources via gluconeogenesis supplies the carbons for the few cells that still depend on glycolysis (using sugar for energy).

 So what is the explanation for having the highest blood in the morning?
-It is called the Dawn Phenomenon: cortisol, growth hormones, adrenaline and the enzyme glucagon pulse to the liver to get you up and moving for the day.
+It is called the Dawn Phenomenon.
+Cortisol, growth hormones, adrenaline and the enzyme glucagon pulse to the liver to get you up and moving for the day.
 And this triggers gluconeogenesis for the cells that need glucose.

-Two examples of how this works:
+Two examples of how this works

 1) In someone with pre-diabetes, type 2 diabetes or polycystic ovarian syndrome insulin over time can be pulsed out by the pancreas in ever increasing amounts just to keep blood sugar relatively stable.
 So while the fasting blood glucose can still be in a normal range, it is taking increasing amounts of insulin to keep it there.
 As this insulin resistance develops insulin becomes increasingly ineffective to bring blood sugars down and blood sugars will eventually rise too high.